-It’s preferable to do the tawaf during the evening times or night time.
-This way you will save yourself from the sun heat exposure.
+It’s preferable to do the tawaf during the evening times or at nighttime.
+This way you will save yourself from sun heat exposure.
 It’s very hot in Makkah from May to October.
 This year Hajj came in August and the usual temperature was between 40 to 50 degrees.
 Therefore it is not advisable to exhaust yourself even before the actual Hajj days.
 So take good care of yourself.
 Do not push anyone and also do not let yourself fall into any trouble.

-Also do not go for tawaf right before and after any prayers.
-It’s the time when there are maximum numbers of people in the mosque.
-Please refrain from pushing people to reach the Hajr e aswad.
-If you think that it’s difficult for you to get to Hajr e aswad then simply do the Istelam which is equivalent to actually kissing it and giving it salaam.
-I also did Istelam as I find it very inappropriate to get to the Hajr e aswad while pushing and shoving through namehram men.
+Also, do not go for tawaf right before and after any prayers.
+It’s the time when there is a maximum number of people in the mosque.
+Please refrain from pushing people to reach the Hajr e Aswad.
+If you think that it’s difficult for you to get to Hajr e Aswad then simply do the Istelam which is equivalent to actually kissing it and giving it salaam.
+I also did Istelam as I find it very inappropriate to get to the Hajr e Aswad while pushing and shoving through namehram men.
 Try not to hurt anyone during performing tawaf.
-Be helpful to others in anyway possible.
+Be helpful to others in any way possible.

 Hajj Days – Stages of Hajj

-During the five days of hajj the number of people are beyond your calculations.
+During the five days of hajj, the number of people is beyond your calculations.
 In that particular time stay close to your group.
 Keep all your ID cards with you all the time.
-You must know your maktab number address.
+You must know your Maktab number and address.
 You must know your hotel location.
 Eat well and sleep whenever you can.

-The day of Arafah (most important day of Hajj) arrived.
+The day of Arafah (the most important day of Hajj) arrived.
 We slept in a tent there the night before the big day.
-Unfortunately I had a sore throat, but I survived with Allah’s help and with some natural remedies.
+Unfortunately, I had a sore throat, but I survived with Allah’s help and with some natural remedies.

 The Molana sahab accompanying our group said such a heart-touching dua on Arafah Day that everyone was crying.
 We all hugged each other and it was ecstatic.
 A few minutes later, it started to rain outside!
 It rained so heavily and everyone felt it was a sign of Allah’s mercy.

 The bathrooms provided here were much cleaner than the ones we saw in Arafat.
 The accommodation provided here was very basic type even though we were told that its A category.
 Our tents were very close to the Jamarat complex.
-Still we walked a lot.
+Still, we walked a lot.
 Prepare yourself for walking extensively.
 Wear comfortable shoes.
-Keep an extra pair of dress with you at Mina.
+Keep an extra pair of dresses with you at Mina.

 Tawaf e Ziarat

-Tawaf e ziarat is performed after Rami, sacrifice and shaving off hair or clipping nails (Halaq and Taqsir) It must be performed before the sunset of 12th of Zil Hijjah.
+Tawaf e ziarat is performed after Rami, sacrifice, and shaving off hair or clipping nails (Halaq and Taqsir) It must be performed before the sunset of the 12th of Zil Hijjah.
 Therefore be conscious of the time period.
 This is the most exhausting day physically and mentally.
 We left Mina for Ziarat e Makkah late in the night.
 As it is obligatory that you cannot leave the Mina boundary before midnight.
-So we started walking towards Mecca after 12 in the night.
-As we reached Masjid al Haram it was around 2 AM.
+So we started walking towards Mecca after 12 at night.
+As we reached Masjid al-Haram it was around 2 AM.
 We finished all the rites of ziarat e Mecca just before the Fajr prayers and then after the Fajr prayers we did Tawaf un nisa.
-By the end of this whole activity I was dead tired physically but very happy that I finally accomplished a milestone of my life.
-We reached back hotel at 8 o’clock in the morning.
+By the end of this whole activity, I was dead tired physically but very happy that I finally accomplished a milestone in my life.
+We reached the back hotel at 8 o’clock in the morning.
 We congratulated each other.
 Everyone seemed so exhausted but gratified.

 Tawaf Un Nisa